Some suggestions to reduce problems

 This might sound obvious to a practical person, but it will make it much easier if there are two of you.
 You may be carrying hives at dusk or in the dark.
 If on your own, it's quite difficult to see where you are putting your feet with a hive of bees in front of you.
 Beware of any dangers such as ditches, fences, tree roots, rabbit holes, etc. Virtually everyone who has moved bees has a story to tell!

-It's often said when moving bees within flying distance that you can block off the entrance with grass, or put some sort of barrier up such as branches or straw in front of the hive.
+It's often said when moving bees within flying distance that you can block off the entrance with green grass, so after a few days the grass withers and the bees release themselves, closing the entrance for a week or so or putting some sort of barrier up such as branches or straw in front of the hive, so the bees re-orientate.
 I have tried these several times and in my experience I haven't found they work very well.
+In the summer I don't like confining bees because I'm concerned it might aggravate Chronic Bee Paralysis Virus (CBPV).